digitalcredentials/wallet-attached-storage-spec/spec.md

   "hardcode" any given algorithm (although it can recommend current best practices)

-* Implementations of this spec need to be usable in government and enterprise environments, which means all of the spec requirements must be able to be fulfilled using legislation-approved (for example, FIPS-compliant) in most jurisdictions
+* Implementations of this spec need to be usable with FIPS-compliant cryptographic algorithms

 ### Anti-Goals